Wiltshire libraries will be here to support people during lockdown

 A number of Wiltshire libraries will start reopening from today (Thursday 7 January) to offer order and collect and bookable computer services.

 We are pleased to be able to offer an order and collect service, with bookable computers, starting from 2pm today (7 January) at a number of libraries across the county.

-The exact opening days and times of each library will depend on when the library is next open, which people can find at Library locations and opening times.
+The exact opening days and times of each library will depend on when the library is next open, which people can find at Library locations, opening times and mobile libraries.

 The libraries team have shared what people can expect from the Order and Collect service:

 - People let their local library know what kind of books they enjoy.
 This can be done by completing an online form or by phoning the respective library during their opening times

 - The council will need to know the person's library card number and phone number

 - Twelve books will then be selected on the person's behalf or 20 for a family - audiobooks can also be selected if the person has an audiobook subscription or membership exemption

 - When the books are available, the council's library team will contact the person to arrange for them to collect them from the library entrance at a date and time that's convenient for them